franklinkemta/pre-support-aws/README.md

 ### Usage

-- Users can start the voice chat by clicking the "Play" button.
+- Users can start talking directly after enabling browser microphone permission
-- The "Stop" button can be used to end the audio capture.
+- Silence between user talk allow assistant to detect when it needs to trigger it answeer
-- The "End Session" button will terminate the session and trigger the PDF generation.
+- The end of the session will trigger when the user clicks multiple time on the assistant circle and trigger a dialog summary PDF generation.

 ## Backend (manual deploy)